International learners hope to connect better with domestic students

 The event happened in Salon A, in the D-building, and also included over a dozen learners from AC’s Perth and Pembroke campuses who joined via Zoom.
 The event focused on discussing how international students could better connect with their domestic peers.

-“It can be hard to relate because you have different life experiences,” said Vedant Vaguela, a first-year biotechnology student from India.
+“It can be hard to relate because you have different life experiences,” said Vedant Veghela, a first-year biotechnology student from India.
 “Your cultures can be so different.”

 Sierra Lee is a director for the AC Students’ Association, but also co-chair of the AC International Student Advisory Committee and an organizer of the event.